adammaj1/Describe-iterated-map-/README.md

 ## find periods
 At the end of the orbit computation, I check backwards whether the last iterate has already been visited before (squared Euclidean distance of two points below 10^-15) to get the cycle length.

+# Rational maps

+One can use the code for polynomial cycles to also detect attracting/parabolic ones numerically in the rational case by making some changes:
+* Load 2 polynomials f and g to denote the rational f/g.(routien "loadPolynom")
+* Find the zeros of g (poles) using the "findeNullstellen" .routine.
+* Construct symbolically the derivative as two polynomials (f'*g-g'*f) and (g*g) using "ableitenFA" for the polynomial derivative (I have a polynomial multiplication and addition routine here in case you haven't implemented those yourself)
+* Find the zeros of (f'*g-g'*f) again using "findeNullstellen" (critical points)
+* Construct numerically the orbits of all those values (critical points and poles) to get (attracting) cycles - this needs some work as it's best to implement this anew (from the routien "analysiereJulia"), implementing a check for inf/NaN as a numerical value.
+If needed, evaluating the symbolic derivative polynomials to get the multiplier (function Polynom::eval_arg_f)
+* Max iteration and epsilon might need to be adjusted as the complex division constitutes another layer of numerical instability.